csantanapr/generator-dapp/README.md

 License
 -------

-The Dojo App Boilerplate is licensed under the [same terms](https://github.com/dojo/dojo/blob/master/LICENSE) as the Dojo Toolkit.
+The DApp Boilerplate is licensed under the [same terms](https://github.com/dojo/dojo/blob/master/LICENSE) as the Dojo Toolkit.
 Consult the individual projects (see the Useful resources section above) for additional licensing information.